CMIP-REF/rfcs/text/0001-package-structure.md

 This will include (hopefully thin) wrappers around the metric providers existing APIs or build the required CMEC configuration files.

+The repository will set up a CI pipeline that will run the unit tests for each package.
+This includes fetching some sample data.

 These packages will maintain their own dependencies (python and otherwise) and packaged up as a docker image.

 The package will be named `ref-metrics-<provider>` where `<provider>` is the name of the provider.